-We now see that even in whole foods, fat and carbs are more efficient energy sources than protein.
-But more processing makes it even easier to absorb energy with even fewer losses.
+We now see that fat and carbs are more efficient energy sources than protein even in whole foods.
+But more processing makes absorbing energy with even fewer losses even easier.

 Whole, unprocessed foods contain food components like fibre that we cannot break down.
 However, processing and refining make energy sources—like starch, sugar, and fat—even more efficient.

 Aside from allowing us to extract more energy, processed foods do not keep us fuller for quite as long.
-Digesting fibre, protein, starch, and even natural sugars bound up in whole foods takes work and time.
-However, ultra-processed, pre-digested foods reduce this ‘extra work’, which means all of that food floods your bloodstream at once and dissipates as quickly as it enters.
+Digesting fibre, protein, starch, and even natural sugars in whole foods takes work and time.
+However, ultra-processed, pre-digested foods reduce this ‘extra work’, meaning all of that food floods your bloodstream immediately and dissipates as quickly as it enters.
 The rapid hit of energy provides an immediate dopamine spike but leaves us feeling hungrier again sooner.

 For example, protein powders, or products like shakes and bars made from them, are effectively pre-digested, and your body needs less energy to digest and use them.
 While this might sound good, protein powders and supplements cause less dietary-induced thermogenesis and provide less long-term satiety than whole-food protein sources.
-Overall, amino acids from processed protein products create less long-term satiety than a whole-food protein source that your body has to work a bit harder to digest.
+Overall, amino acids from processed protein products create less long-term satiety than a whole-food protein source that your body must work harder to digest.